 TASKi3 was the first clinical trial for fostamatinib in which anatomical changes in the patients' wrists and hands were evaluated using Magnetic Resonance Imaging and scored using the RAMRIS (Rheumatoid Arthritis Magnetic Resonance Imaging Scoring) system.
 Those results showed improvements in the treated group versus the placebo group in the Synovitis and Osteitis scores, while the Erosion scores, known to be the slowest to change, showed no significant effect at three months.
 Similar to TASKi2, the most common, clinically-meaningful, drug-related adverse events noted in TASKi3 were diarrhea and hypertension.
 Dose reduction options were pre-specified in the trial protocol and, in cases where doses were reduced, patients generally completed the clinical trial with minimal safety issues.
 The mean increase in blood pressure from baseline at three months, using a last observation carry forward methodology, was 3.2 - 3.6 mmHg for the fostamatinib group.
 In TASKi3, approximately 26% of the patients that had a history of high blood pressure, had an elevated blood pressure level at screening or baseline, or were on blood pressure medication, had their blood pressure medication adjusted or initiated during the course of the study, compared with 14% of similar patients in the placebo group.
-Approximately 5% of the patients with a history of high blood pressure medication adjusted or situated or dose of the study, compared with 3% of similar patients from the placebo group.
-For those patients who had dosages of blood pressure medication adjusted or initiated, their blood pressure medications adjusted or initiated, their blood pressure medications were standard doses of common blood pressure medications such as ACE inhibitors or diuretics.
+Approximately 5% of the patients with a history of high blood pressure, or who were not on blood pressure medication or did not have an elevated blood pressure level at screening or baseline, had their blood pressure medication initiated during the course of the study, compared with 3% of similar patients from the placebo group.
+For those patients who had dosages of blood pressure medications adjusted or initiated, their blood pressure was successfully reduced and was generally well controlled throughout the remainder of the trial.
+The blood pressure medications were standard doses of common blood pressure medications such as ACE inhibitors or diuretics.
 The most common adverse events in the clinical trial overall were related to infections, though these were generally evenly distributed among the fostamatinib and placebo groups.